Ephemeral Network-Layer Fingerprinting Defenses

 Proceedings on Privacy Enhancing Technologies

 Background: Website fingerprinting is a technique used to identify which websites a user is visiting through an encrypted tunnel (such as a VPN or the Tor network).
-A common setting involves an adversary that monitors the link between the user’s device and the tunnel’s entry point, collects the encrypted traffic, and determines which website it correspond to via classification models.
+A common setting involves an adversary that monitors the link between the user’s device and the tunnel’s entry point, collects the encrypted traffic, and determines which website it corresponds to via classification models.
 This works because the traffic, despite encryption, contains patterns that characterize the underlying content.

 Most defense studies evaluate against an adversary that can train classification models on defended traffic.
 That is, these studies implicitly assume that an adversary knows which defense targeted users have and how it works.